 8. Take Advantage of Credit and Debit Card Perks for Free Tickets

-9. Watch for Seasonal Trends
+9. Watch For Seasonal Trends

+If you’re looking to travel to a destination during its off-season, you might be able to score free spa passes or other vacation deals that wouldn’t otherwise be available.
 “Watch how the seasons impact travel trends and pounce when the deals are hot,” said Godlin.
 “Resorts may offer complimentary spa passes or valuable food vouchers that give travelers great perks at little to no cost.”

 10. Have Resort Purchases Shipped for Free